-Curriculum Development • Professional Development for K-12 Educators • Research on Learning Outcomes for Teachers and Students
+Curriculum Development • Professional Development for K-12 Educators • Student Investigations • Citizen Science

-As Director of Education, I lead a team that aims to inspire curiosity, learning, and action related to birds and the natural world.
-We are devoted to connecting students and the public with citizen science, conservation, and research related to birds and biodiversity.
-We create resources and opportunities for people of all ages, in school and out, in person and online, here in Ithaca and throughout the world.
-Drawing on the Cornell Lab’s exciting array of video, sounds, and citizen-science data, we aim to spark curiosity, build scientific skills, and inspire conservation action.
+As the Lab’s Director of Education 2008-2019, I led a team devoted to connecting students and the public with citizen science, conservation, and research related to birds and biodiversity.
+Aiming to spark curiosity, build scientific skills, and inspire conservation action, we created resources and opportunities for people of all ages, in school and out, in person and online, in Ithaca and throughout the world.

 “The world is moving at a tremendous rate, no one knows where.
 We must prepare our children not for the world of the past, not for our world, but for their world… the world of the future.”—John Dewey in the 1940s